jamielinux/rotcheck/README.md

 # rotcheck

-A simple shell script to recursively generate checksums for files you care about and verify them.
+A simple shell script to **recursively generate, update and verify checksums** for files you care about.
 It's **useful for detecting bit rot**.

 It's written in POSIX shell, but requires GNU coreutils, BusyBox or some other collection that includes similar checksum tools.